pwolle/secret-jitler/README.md

 Tested on Manjaro 22.0.0 with a gtx 1060.

 ### First steps
-If you want to play an interactive game, open a terminal to `project` and run `python play.py`.
+If you want to play an interactive game, open a terminal, navigate to the `project` directory and run `python play.py`.
-[TODO Kjell]
+You might even use some command line options (run `python play.py -h` for a list of available options) for more control.

 ## API reference